 The Mobile Email menu allows you to set up your email account and conveniently exchange emails wirelessly using your device.
 To use this feature, you may need to download the application first; read the instructions on your device and follow them.

+- Open the flip and press

+[MENU].

-- 1. Open the phone and press the OK key MENU. - 2.
-Press Mobile Email.
-Follow the on-screen prompts.
+- 2. Press Sam Mobile Email.

+- 3. Follow the on-screen prompts.

 Apps